 As part of this strategy, the Urban Forest Precinct Plan for Balaclava and St Kilda East identifies Alexandra Street as a key location for greening.
 Alexandra Street is a wide, two-way street with angled parking on the west side and homes on the east—making it a great opportunity to boost tree cover and connect habitats.

-• A green corridor beside St Kilda Cemetery – planting new trees and plants to provide shade, help wildlife, and reach 40% tree cover.
+• A green corridor beside St Kilda Cemetery — establishing new trees and vegetation to provide shade, support biodiversity and work towards a 40% tree canopy target.

-• More street trees south of Alma Road – adding trees along the street to increase canopy cover and make the area nicer.
+• Additional street trees south of Alma Road — increasing canopy cover and greening to improve neighbourhood amenity along the street.

 Help shape your urban forest.

-We are seeking your feedback on the proposed green corridor and tree planting along Alexandra Street.
-Your input will help guide the design and delivery of this project, which supports the goals of the Urban Forest Strategy—to reduce heat, improve biodiversity, and create greener, cooler, and more liveable neighbourhoods.
+We are now seeking community feedback on the draft concept design for the Alexandra Street Green Corridor.
+Your feedback will help refine the design before it progresses to detailed design and delivery.
+This project supports the goals of the Urban Forest Strategy by helping to reduce urban heat, improve biodiversity, and create greener, cooler and more liveable neighbourhoods.